-Teacher candidates planning to teach in North Carolina must be licensed at the elementary level based upon these criteria:
+Teacher candidates planning to teach in North Carolina must be licensed at the elementary, secondary, K-12, or B-K level based upon these criteria:

-- Successful completion of the Pfeiffer University program as approved by the NCDPI. - · Recommendation of the University. - Pass the NC Department of Public Instruction required licensure exams. - Completion of all graduation requirements.
+- Successful completion of the Division of Education program as approved by the NCDPI. - Recommendation for licensure by the University. - Pass ALL of the NC Department of Public Instruction required licensure exams. - Successful completion of all University graduation requirements.

 Teacher candidates planning to teach in other states should check with the licensure officer in the Division of Education at Pfeiffer to see if that state has a reciprocity agreement with North Carolina.
 Many states, including North Carolina, have established reciprocity agreements whereby an individual earning a teaching license in one state would be eligible for teaching licensure in another state.
-Some states may require additional course work and/or testing before issuing a permanent license to candidates educated out of state.
+Some states may require additional course work and/or testing before issuing a permanent license to candidates EDUCated out of state.
 Teacher candidates are encouraged to contact the Department of Public Instruction in the state in which the teacher candidate plans to teach, to determine specific requirements for that state.

-Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the regulations, standards, and rules established by the NC General Assembly and the NC State Board of Education, and may not be the same as the requirements for graduation from Pfeiffer as listed in the catalog of entry.
-Teacher candidates should consult with their advisors to be sure that both sets of requirements are met.
+Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the regulations, standards, and rules established by the NC General Assembly and the NC State Board of Education, and may not be the same as the requirements for graduation from Pfeiffer University as listed in the catalog of entry.
+Teacher candidates should consult with their academic advisors to be sure that both sets of requirements are met.